 Mind: The mind needs carbohydrates and rest more than it needs anything else.

 In essence, the mind is the fat bastard who loves nachos and extra cheese pizza.
-You know her, all she wants to do is chill, maybe talk about the universe, and you wonder if she is really that lazy.
-Can anyone be this lazy?
+You know her, all she wants to do is chill, maybe talk about the universe, and expand.

 Your brain signals the what, how, and when to everything else in your body.

 - You may not be aware of how much you think, and if you don’t fancy yourself an intellectual, that’s fine.
 The sheer energy it takes to process the stimulus from a city’s commute, or lets say a binge session of a dramatic television series can really drain brainpower, slow down electrical patterns and overall functioning.